IGME-202-2231/project-2-TB516/README.md

 ## Fighter

-   - Wander/Flock around scene.
+   - Wander while Flocking around scene.
 When an enemy plane is in range, start seeking it to attack.

 ### Formation

-   - Idle fly around scene.
-Stays near bomber flock but can wander around more freely.
+   - Wander fly around scene.
+Flocks with bombers, but wander force is more powerful so its not a super tight flock.

 #### Steering Behaviors

 - _List all behaviors used by this state_
-   - Wander, Flock with other allied planes
+   - Wander, Flock with other allied planes, Stay in bounds
-- Obstacles - Avoids flack puffs
+- Obstacles - Flack puffs
-- Seperation - None
+- Seperation - Light seperation from other fighters to avoid overlapping

 #### State Transistions

 - _List all the ways this agent can transition to this state_
-   - When the plane is out of combat range of other enemy planes, this state is entered.
+   - When there are no enemy planes in combat range, this state is entered.
-   - When this agent gets in range of enemy planes, it will exit Search

 ### Combat